 The Attorney General is the Government’s senior law officer with a role enshrined in the Constitution.
 The Attorney General leads the Law and Regulation Directorate which comprises four service areas, each with its own head of service reporting directly to him.
 Government Legal Services (GLS) forms one of these service areas.

 Law and Regulation Directorate Structure

 Of these four service areas:-

-The Registry is based at the Town Hall and deals with the registration of births, marriages and deaths, companies and charities, property transactions and patents.
-In addition, it provides a vital service in supporting elections – maintaining the electoral roll and running elections and referenda.
+The Registrar General is based at the Town Hall and deals with the registration of births, marriages and deaths, companies and charities, property transactions and patents.
+In addition,the Registry provides a vital service in supporting elections – maintaining the electoral roll and running elections and referenda.
 As such it is key to the operation of the democratic system and to maintaining national and international confidence in electoral practices in the Falkland Islands.